Dephasing of planar Ge hole spin qubits due to 1/$\textit{f}$ charge noise

-In the present work we address these questions by constructing a realistic model of $1/f$ noise and its effect on Ge hole spin qubits.
-We first diagonalize the full Hamiltonian for the dot and a single defect, then construct the $1/f$ spectrum of the qubit Larmor energy fluctuations based on a distribution of individual defects.
-This enables us to relate the $1/f$ spectrum directly to qubit and defect properties, transitioning from microscopic random telegraph noise sources to the macroscopic $1/f$ power spectrum.
-Such a strategy cannot be implemented fully computationally for an ensemble of defects which is incoherent in space and in time, hence the need to use a hybrid computational and analytical approach as we do here.
-We determine the dephasing time $T_2^*$ as a function of magnetic field magnitude $B$ and orientation, quantum dot size, and top gate electric field.
-We show that all these factors have strong effects on $T_2^*$.
-We find that the matrix element responsible for dephasing is $\propto B$, hence $T_2^*$ increases at lower magnetic fields.
-However, for the same Zeeman energy, $T_2^*$ in a perpendicular magnetic field is an order of magnitude longer than for an in-plane magnetic field.
-At the same time $T_2^*$ shows little variation with the top gate electric field in the range considered.
-The dependence of $T_2^*$ on the dot radius is complex.
-When the magnetic field points in the plane $T_2^*$ increases with increasing dot radius in the range studied, 30-60\,nm.
-On the other hand, when the magnetic field is perpendicular to the plane, $T_2^*$ decreases with increasing dot radius.
-These contrary trends reflect the complex interplay between the spin-orbit coupling, random disorder potential, and orbital magnetic field terms.
+In light of these observations, the key questions concerning hole spin qubit coherence are as follows: (i) How does the dephasing time $T_2^*$ depend on qubit parameters in a realistic model of $1/f$ noise? (ii) Are the limitations to qubit coherence fundamental, or can they be mitigated through targeted engineering?
+In this work, we address these questions by studying a realistic model of $1/f$ noise and determining its effect on Ge hole spin qubits.
+We consider the quasi-static regime, where the noise fluctuates very slowly such that it can be treated as a constant over a single qubit operation or qubit state measurement \cite{Shnirman2002, Makhlin2004, Shnirman2005}.
+We first diagonalize the full Hamiltonian for a Ge hole quantum dot affected by a single charge defect.
+Next, we build up the $1/f$ spectrum of qubit Zeeman splitting fluctuations based on a distribution of charge defects across the sample.
+This approach enables us to directly relate the charge fluctuators that generate the $1/f$ noise to qubit and defect properties, transitioning from microscopic random telegraph noise sources from individual charge defects to the macroscopic $1/f$ power spectrum.
+Specifically, we investigate the dephasing time $T_2^*$ as a function of the magnetic field magnitude $B$ and its orientation, quantum dot size, and top gate electric field.
+We find that the matrix element responsible for dephasing is $\propto B$, so $T_2^*$ increases at lower magnetic fields for both in-plane and out-of-plane orientations.
+However, for the same qubit Zeeman energy (in the absence of charge defects), $T_2^*$ is an order of magnitude longer in an out-of-plane magnetic field than in an in-plane magnetic field. $T_2^*$ decreases slightly with increasing gate electric field regardless of the magnetic field orientation, although the variation as a function of gate field is very weak in the range considered ($0-2$\,MV/m), suggesting the bulk of the dephasing stems from the spin-orbit coupling inherent in the Luttinger Hamiltonian.
+The dependence of $T_2^*$ on the dot radius is more complex due to the interplay between spin-orbit coupling, random disorder potential, and orbital magnetic field terms.